Understand your rights as an NDIS participant and how to give feedback

 This project is designed to deliver robust choice and control focused outcomes for culturally and linguistically diverse (CALD) people with disability through an approach that draws on their own experiences.
-SSI will work closely with NDIS participants and providers across NSW, Queensland and Victoria to consult, co-design, test and disseminate resources.
+SSI has worked closely with NDIS participants and providers across NSW, Queensland and Victoria to consult, co-design, test and disseminate relevant and accessible in-language resources.

 The purpose of this project is to:

-Develop resources in Vietnamese, Khmer, Punjabi and Urdu.
+Develop resources in English, Khmer, Punjabi, Urdu and Vietnamese.

 Strengthen NDIS participants’ understanding of their rights and the quality they should expect of NDIS service providers.